sudoFunny/storeSystem/README.md

 <br>

 ## Planned for the Future
-- [ ] Create user friendly way of making item configs:
+- [ ] Create user friendly way of making item configs

 - [ ] Create a way to report shrinkage
 	> shrinkage: product loss due to; spills, theft, product perishment, etc...

+- [ ] Create an installer of sorts:
+	- An installer for this project... probably bash or python
+	- Does stuff like:
+		- Downloads: php, php-mysqli, mysql, apache
+		- Systemctl starts and enables what it needs
+		- Sets up: mysql stuff... for now at least

+		- One day add option for user of installer to choose weather they want the device to act as a Wi-Fi access point and router